danielsobrado/spring-cloud-kafka-microservices/README.md

 docker compose --profile non-reactive up
 ```

-Note: We can expect a increase in performance from moving from Non-Reactive to Reactive of around 60% as per some [available tests](https://github.com/frandorado/spring-projects/tree/master/spring-reactive-nonreactive) done with [JMeter](https://jmeter.apache.org/).
+Note: We can expect a increase in performance from moving from Non-Reactive to Reactive of around 60% as per some [available tests](https://github.com/frandorado/spring-projects/tree/master/spring-reactive-nonreactive) done with [JMeter](https://jmeter.apache.org/) both using MongoDB.

 ### API Gateway